Bipolar Disorder

 • Frequent or extreme changes in energy level: You might go from feeling exhausted and listless to full of energy, or vice versa.

-• Frequent or extreme changes in thought processes: People experiencing mania often feel their thoughts racing, while people experiencing depression may find it hard to think at all.
+• Frequent or extreme changes in thought processes: In a manic episode, people often feel their thoughts are racing, while people in depressive episodes may find it hard to think at all.

-• Hallucinations or delusions: Extreme mania can include seeing or hearing things that aren’t actually there (hallucinations) or believing things that aren’t true (delusions).
+• Severe episodes with hallucinations or delusions: People experiencing extreme mania may have psychotic symptoms, which can include seeing or hearing things that aren’t actually there (hallucinations) or believing things that aren’t true (delusions).

 Types of bipolar disorder

-There are two different specific disorders classified as bipolar disorders:
+There are two different specific mental health conditions that mental health professionals use to diagnose bipolar disorders:

 • Bipolar I Disorder: In Bipolar I Disorder, a person cycles between episodes of major depression and full-blown mania.
-This mania is very extreme and may include hallucinations and/or delusions.
+This manic episode is very extreme and may include hallucinations and/or delusions.

-• Bipolar II Disorder: In Bipolar II Disorder, a person still experiences episodes of major depression, but these episodes alternate with a milder state called hypomania.
-Hypomania is not as extreme as mania but includes less severe versions of many of the same symptoms.
-For example, a person experiencing hypomania might need less rest, while a person experiencing mania might not need to sleep at all.
+• Bipolar II Disorder: People with the second manic depressive illness have less severe symptoms while they still experience a major depressive episode, they alternate with milder hypomanic episodes.
+Hypomania symptoms are not as extreme as mania but include many of the same mood symptoms.
+For example, a person experiencing hypomanic symptoms might need less rest, while a person experiencing mania might not need to sleep at all.

 In both cases, some people switch between the different extremes more quickly than others.

-Additionally, there is a condition called Cyclothymic Disorder that is not technically bipolar disorder but that shares some of its features.
-In Cyclothymic Disorder, a person experiences frequent and drastic mood changes, but the moods are not extreme enough to qualify as major depression or full-blown mania.
+Additionally, there is a condition called Cyclothymic Disorder that is not technically bipolar disorder but shares some of the features of mood disorders.
+In Cyclothymic Disorder, a person experiences frequent and drastic mood changes, but the episodes are not extreme enough to be called manic depression.

-There are a number of options that may be helpful if you think you have bipolar disorder:
+There are several options that may be helpful if you think you have bipolar disorder:

 • Therapy.
-Therapy can be a very helpful way to gain insight into your condition and work on evidence-based strategies to reduce your symptoms.
+Therapy can be a very helpful way to gain insight into your mental health condition and work on evidence-based strategies to reduce your symptoms.
 (See tips on finding a therapist below.)

-• Medication: Medication is a very common treatment option for bipolar disorder.
+• Medication: Medication with mood stabilizers is a very common treatment option for bipolar disorder.
 Though most medications come with side effects, a psychiatric professional can help you manage these side effects and find the most effective treatment.

 • Check-ups: Symptoms of bipolar disorder can sometimes be related to underlying medical conditions.
-It’s important to stay up-to-date with visits to your primary care physician to rule out related medical conditions.
+It’s important to stay up to date with visits to your primary care physician to rule out related medical conditions and physical illness.

 • Keeping a journal: Keeping track of changes in your mood, thoughts, and behavior can be a great way to gain more insight into your condition.
-Knowing exactly how and when these changes occur can help you and your treatment team better treat your symptoms.
+Knowing exactly how and when these changes occur can help you and your treatment team better address your mania and depression symptoms.
 Writing in a journal can also help you process your emotions and reduce anxiety.

 What to look for in a therapist for bipolar disorder treatment